 sorry about all the questions ;-)

 Never be sorry about questions.
 There is little more important in life than questions.
 Questions are the source of all knowledge worth anything.

 *I* think Roberts and I use the same techniques to the degree that we both use round pens.
 But then so do any number of folks.
 I know relatively little about Roberts' work in that I did read the book, watched his "Join-Up" video and have seen him featured on a few TV News Mags.
 In *my* opinion, from what I have seen, he uses his knowledge of horse herd dynamics to place himself in a position where he is ready when the horse is ready to accept whatever.
-From what little bit I've seen and read, his "whatever" always seems to be first saddling and that is usually what appears to be an experienced jockey used to riding relatively untrained horses.
+From what little bit I've seen and read, his "whatever" always seems to be first saddling and whatever rider is used if a rider is used is usually what appears to be an experienced jockey used to riding relatively untrained horses.

 I use my knowledge of herd dynamics to create one state (isolation)in order to create another state (socialization).
 I track the transition stages between the two by the way the horse moves and reacts.
 Rather than wait for the horse to go to the next stage like Roberts and, from what little bit I know about Lyons' mindset, and it is little, I hurry the process along by "guiding" the horse toward the actions I want it to do.

 Some argue that a horse should not be "guided" but make the decisions on his own.
 I feel the time it takes is not important, it's the process.
 Whether the horse does the herd dynamics / bonder procedure because he stumbles on trying it or he's directed, in accordance with natural herd dynamics that is, is immaterial because it is the procedure that brings about the change, not the length of time it takes him to do it.
 The horse already KNOWS what to do.
 I merely tell him "it's time to do it."